 RILA: How do you expand and build relationships with retailers and participants?

-Shebtufi: Founded by the Marriott company, we strive to work with integrity and support both retailers and the participants.
-At Bridges, we create a hiring pipeline for retailers as well as mentorship pipeline from participant to participant.
+Shebtufi: Founded by the Marriott family, we strive to work with integrity and support both retailers and the participants.
+At Bridges, we create a hiring pipeline for retailers as well a mentorship pipeline from participant to participant.

 RILA: How can retailers get involved?

-Shebtufi: Retailers can contact a Bridges Representative at either of our 12 site locations by visiting our website at www.Bridgestowork.org or by calling the Bridges national office at (301) 380-7771 to discuss the program.
+Shebtufi: Retailers can contact a Bridges representative at any of our 12 site locations by visiting our website at www.Bridgestowork.org or by calling the Bridges national office at (301) 380-7771 to discuss the program.

 I found out about Bridges when Kelly Pavich (Managing Director of Operations, Bridges) came to my high school to talk about how Bridges can help students with disabilities have a job before/after graduating from high school.
 After I graduated high school back in 2015, I took Bridge’s summer courses and was assigned Shebtufi Kushma as my employer representative/mentor.
 Shebtufi taught me and many other participants about how to apply for a job, dress appropriately for an interview conduct a job search, and may other things about employment and job readiness.
 The training was very helpful and made the idea of working more exciting.
 It allowed me the chance to interact with other youth seeking employment, helping me develop networking skills.
 Through Bridges, I found employment at Mariano’s as a Meat/Seafood Clerk.
 From Mariano’s, I went on to become a Quality Assurance Intern for Chicago Public Schools.
 Bridges was with me every step of that process and introduced me to an amazing company named Accenture.
 After that, applied for a job there and held the title of IT Technical Support Analyst for three years.
 Recently, I was promoted to The Voice/Network Administrator and will be working on Accenture’s Global Voice AMR team to support our internal voice and network infrastructure.
 This is an incredible growth opportunity that will greatly expand my knowledge in the field.